 The service area feature is available for businesses who visit or deliver to local customers.
 For example, if you’re a residential laundry delivery service provider for local customers, you can list your service area by city, postal code, or area.
 You can also create separate descriptions for each service category you offer, including their name and price.

 iv.
 Hours of operation

 Input your normal operating hours.
 Many businesses change their hours throughout the year so update this as needed.
-Make sure you adjust your hours for holidays or special occasions.
-Google My Business has a specific section where you can add ‘special hours’.
+Be sure to adjust your hours for holidays or special occasions.
+Google My Business even has a specific section where you can add “special hours.”

 - Exterior photos (minimum of 3)

 - Product or service photos (one photo per product or service)

 - Team photos (minimum 3 showing management team and your employees)

 - Office rooms